Newbie Quickstart Guide

 It’s time to get started!
 There’s a huge living, growing world out there to explore, and to tame and embellish with your heroic deeds and might adventures!

-Every newcomer to Achaea experiences The Trial of Rebirth.
-The Trial is a quick interactive introduction to Achaea that can take as few as ten minutes, or as long as a few hours, depending entirely on you.
+Every newcomer to Achaea experiences The Pygmy Conspiracy.
+The escape from Pygmy capture is a quick interactive introduction to Achaea that can take as few as ten minutes, or as long as a few hours, depending entirely on you.
 Twenty minutes or half an hour is a fairly common time for those completely new to Achaea.
+This introduction then continues on into the live game world acclimatising you to Achaea and the various mechanisms and organisations throughout your investigation of your kidnapping.

-In the Trial, you'll gain a few useful things for your life in Achaea (clothing, a vial of healing potion, a backpack, and a bit of gold), an introduction to commands, and a few levels of experience to get you started.
+During your escape, you'll gain a few useful things for your life in Achaea (clothing, a vial of healing potion, a backpack, and a bit of gold, a starting weapon if applicable, a tattoo), an introduction to commands, and a few levels of experience to get you started.

 You also choose a race for your character (which we call an adventurer) and may optionally choose a home city and a class.
 For more info on race or city, see Early Choices.
 For more info on class, see Classes and Skills.